College of Liberal Arts Travel Policy and Procedures 2019-20

-- The college has set aside $150,000 for professional travel support in 2017-18.
-Requests for travel are to be submitted for planning purposes in the fall (by Tuesday, October 31) for the entire fiscal year (JUNE 15, 2017 through JUNE 15, 2018), and shall be part of the department’s travel projections for the year.
-Travel that will be completed after JUNE 15, 2018, will be submitted for and processed in the next fiscal year.
+- The college has set aside $150,000 for professional travel support in 2019-20.
+Requests for travel are to be submitted for planning purposes in the fall (by Thursday, October 31) for the entire fiscal year (JUNE 15, 2019 through JUNE 15, 2020), and shall be part of the department’s travel projections for the year.
+Typically, travel that will be completed after JUNE 15, 2020, will be submitted for and processed in the next fiscal year.
 Requests for CLA-funded travel may be submitted for any tenured/tenure-track/lecturer faculty.
 Departments may augment faculty travel from discretionary funds only.
 Departments are allowed to develop and apply their own policies for this additional support, consistent with college and university policies.

 NOTE: Funding is not available for merely attending an exhibit, play, recital, conference or workshop.

 - If travel funding is requested for direct participation at a conference/event that does not fit this definition, the faculty member must provide information about the significance of the conference/event, its sponsors, purpose, and the process by which participants were chosen as part of the application process.
 This information will be used to determine if travel funding will be awarded.

 Faculty may request travel funding to serve in an official capacity on a professional committee, as an officer in a professional organization, and/or on an editorial board of a journal.
 Other services will also be considered with appropriate documentation.

 - Research: Faculty may request travel funding in order to conduct research.
 In this case, the supporting documentation must state the type of research proposed, discuss its methods, and explain both its significance and expected outcomes (scholarly presentation and/or publication, for example).
 A clear rationale for travel must be included, and a post-trip report must be submitted by the end of the quarter during which the travel took place.